Entanglement catalysis for quantum states and noisy channels: Entanglement catalysis for quantum channels

 The protocol just presented is the most general procedure which Alice and Bob can apply, if they have access to catalytic LOCC, and a quantum channel $\Lambda$ which can be used only once.
 A case of special interest arises if the state $\mu_n^{A'B'}$ established in this way is close to a maximally entangled state of $m$ qubits, i.e,

 Since $\ket{\phi^+_{2^m}}$ can be used to teleport $m$ qubits, Alice and Bob can use the procedure to send $m$ qubits with arbitrary accuracy.
-If Eq.~(\ref{eq:ChannelCatalytic}) is fulfilled for some $m \geq 1$, we say that the channel $\Lambda$ can transmit $m$ qubits\footnote{More precisely, the channel can transmit $m$ qubits with arbitrary accuracy, when assisted by catalytic LOCC.
-Since we consider catalytic transformations throughout this article, we will not always mention catalytic LOCC explicitly where this is obvious and does not create confusion.}.
+If Eq.~(\ref{eq:ChannelCatalytic}) is fulfilled for some $m \geq 1$, we say that the channel $\Lambda$ can transmit $m$ qubits.

-Equipped with these tools, we are now ready to define the catalytic quantum capacity $Q_c$ of a quantum channel $\Lambda$ as the maximal number of qubits which the channel can transmit.
+Equipped with these tools, we are now ready to define the catalytic capacity $Q_c$ of a quantum channel $\Lambda$ as the maximal number of qubits which the channel can transmit.
 In more detail, let $\{\tau_n^{AB}\}$ be a suitably chosen sequence of catalyst states, and $\{\mu_n\}$ is a sequence of total final states such that Eqs.~(\ref{eq:Catalyst}) and~(\ref{eq:ChannelCatalytic}) are fulfilled for some $m \geq 1$.
-The catalytic quantum capacity of $\Lambda$ is the largest possible value of $m$:
+The catalytic capacity of $\Lambda$ is the largest possible value of $m$: \begin{widetext}